hamed-rezaee/flutter_game_of_life/README.md

 # Game of Life in Flutter

-This is a simple implementation of Conway's Game of Life in Flutter, a cellular automaton simulation.
-The code includes a custom painter to visualize the game grid and a class to manage the game logic.
+This is a simple implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) in Flutter, a cellular automaton simulation.
+The code includes a custom painter to visualize the game grid and a class to manage logic.

 ![Game of Life in Flutter](game_of_life.gif)